Nearly 200 artists

 ART DASH PARTY

-Kick-off The Woodlands Arts Festival weekend by attending one of the most anticipated art events of the year!
-The Art Dash Party includes a night of art and fundraising for The Woodlands Arts Council's Student Art Scholarship program.
-Reserve your space for this one-of-a-kind art experience by purchasing tickets for Art Dash Party Admission and the 60-Second Dash, which offers guests the opportunity to run through a maze of art and claim a piece to take home.
+Kick-off The Woodlands Arts Festival weekend with one of the most anticipated art events of the year!
+The Art Dash Party includes a night of fundraising for The Woodlands Arts Council's Student Art Scholarship program.
+Reserve your space for this one-of-a-kind experience by purchasing tickets for Art Dash Party Admission and the 60-Second Dash, which offers guests the opportunity to run through a maze of art and claim a piece to take home.
 Let the fun begin!

 FEATURED ARTIST